nils-soderman/vscode-unreal-python/README.md

 Editor features to assist when writing Python code for Unreal Engine.

-**Please note that this extension is curently in pre-release, if you want to wait for a stable version, check back in a month or so!**
+**Please note that this extension is currently in pre-release, if you want to wait for a stable version, check back in a month or so!**

 <br>